Clinical lycanthropy: Signs and symptoms

 According to these criteria, either a delusional belief in current or past transformation or behavior that suggests a person thinks of themselves as transformed is considered evidence of clinical lycanthropy.
-The authors note that, although the condition seems to be an expression of psychosis, there is no specific diagnosis of mental or neurological illness associated with its behavioral consequences.
+The authors note that, although the condition seems to be an expression of psychosis, there is no specific psychiatric or neurological diagnostic entity associated with its behavioral consequences.

 Clinical lycanthropy is not specific to an experience of human-to-wolf transformation.
 A wide variety of creatures have been reported as part of the shape-shifting experience.
-A 2004 review of the medical literature lists over thirty published cases of clinical lycanthropy, only the minority of which have wolf (Lycanthropy) or dog (Cynanthropy) themes.
+A 2004 review of the medical literature lists over thirty published cases of clinical lycanthropy, only the minority of which have wolf (lycanthropy) or dog (cynanthropy) themes.
 Canines are certainly not uncommon, although the experience of being transformed into other animals such as a hyena, cat, horse, bird, or tiger has been reported on more than one occasion.

 Transformation into frogs, and even bees, has been reported in some instances.
 The term ophidianthropy refers to the delusion that one has been transformed into a snake, of which two case studies have been reported.

 In Japan, transformation into foxes and dogs was common (Kitsunetsuki, :ja:犬神).
 A 1989 case study described how one individual reported a serial transformation, experiencing a change from human to dog, to a horse, and then to a cat, before returning to the reality of human existence after treatment.
-There are also reports of people who experienced transformation into an animal only listed as "unspecified."
+There are also reports of people who experienced transformation into an animal, only listed as "unspecified".